florianjosefreheis/florianjosefreheis.github.io/_posts/2017-10-12-setup-my-first-blog.markdown

 After clicking on the DNS tab we can add a custom domain name to use CloudFlare DNS instead of your current ones.
 The import of all our existing configuration happens automatically.

-The **www** CNAME record alias should redirects to your GitHub pages URL.
+The **www** CNAME record alias should redirect to your GitHub pages URL.
 So we ensure that the DNS respond address of **www.florianjosefreheis.com** is always **florianjosefreheis.github.io**.
 I also set up two **A** records to the DNS servers of my domain host DNS servers.

 ![CloudFlare DNS Settings](/assets/images/setup_of_my_first_blog/cloudflare_dns_settings.png){:class="img-responsive"}